kyleetqi/focbldc/README.md

 * Resistors as required
 * Capacitors as required

-Some ICs combine 3-phase inverters and current sensors into one package but I decided to use separate components for now.
+Some 3-phase inverter ICs are specifically made for BLDC operation, and include current sensors in their package.
+However, for the sake of learning, I will use separate current sensors and inverters for the first iteration of the design.

+## First Design

 The first design will use breakout boards.

 ### Schematic

 ## Software

 ### PI Controls

 ### I2C

-## First Design

 ## Second Design: Custom PCB